 Tommy bullied me every day because he knew I was too small to fight back.
 If he wasn’t pranking me and calling me names, he was punching me or pushing me to the ground whenever he saw me.
 I even had a Hulk Hogan doll he took from me one day at recess.
 When I got it back, the doll’s head was ripped off, and its limbs were pulled out of their sockets.
 Another time he stole my backpack and threw my homework all over the playground.
 I was too afraid to get revenge, but this time in the cafeteria, I was fed up.

 Enough was enough; I was tired of being picked on; it would be the last time Wide Shorts even pushed me or made fun of me.
-I knew that day would be the day things happened a little different from usual.
+I knew that day would be the day things happened a little differently than usual.

 I was a small nine-year-old who didn’t care if that jiggly Dumbo-eared lazy eyed bucktooth fool Tommy from special ed was almost 13.
 I had fantasies about kicking his ass, though being half his size and never having fought before, I probably couldn’t bust a grape in a fruit fight.